 How often can I apply for a grant?

-Organizations may submit a community grant application to the Foundation once in the calendar year.
+Organizations may submit a grant application to the Foundation once per calendar year.
 Please note:

 - Organizations that have an outstanding multi-year commitment for the calendar year will be considered as having an application submitted for that year.